plblum/jivs/docs/Jivs_API.md

 *See the details of ValidationState below for more on these.*

-When you need notifications as it changes, its setup the `onValidationStateChanged callback` (on ValidationManagerConfig) and let it pass you this informative object:
+When you need notifications as it changes, its setup the `onValidationStateChanged callback` (on ValueHostsManagerConfig) and let it pass you this informative object:
 ```ts
 interface ValidationState {
     isValid: boolean;